xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 It is recommended to use multiple L3 links when interconnecting adjacent routers, as opposed to using LAG, if possible.
 Bundles increase the possibility for timing inaccuracy due to asymmetric timing traffic flow between slave and master.
 If bundle interfaces are utilized, care should be taken to ensure the difference in paths between two member links is kept to a minimum.
 All router links will be configured according to the global CST design.
 Leaf devices will be considered CST access PE devices and utilize BGP for all services routing.

 #### Leaf Transit Traffic
 In a single IGP network with equal IGP metrics, certain link failures may cause a leaf to become a transit node.
 Several options are available to keep transit traffic from transiting a leaf and potentially causing congestion.
-Using high metrics on all leaf to agg uplinks will prohibit this.
+Using high metrics on all leaf to agg uplinks will prohibit this and is recommended in all configurations.

 ### cBR-8 DPIC to CIN Interconnection